edk2-porting/edk2-msm8998/README.md

 [Chinese version (中文版)](https://github.com/edk2-porting/edk2-msm8998/blob/master/README.zh.md)

 ## WARNING
-- **22H2 is the end point of ARMv8.0 system, and Qualcomm 835 is also affected,This means that Windows will no longer be started in a later version**
+- **Since Windows 22H2 discontinued support for ARMv8.0 systems, the Qualcomm 835 is affected, which means the 22H2 and later versions of Windows will no longer boot up**

 - **DO NOT EVER TRY TO PORT IT TO *SONY, SAMSUNG* DEVICES**